Peugeot 308 SW Review 2025: Price, specs & boot space

 What's more, a big boot means those looking to carry lots of stuff are well catered for.
 However, that boot comes at the expense of rear seat space, which if fine if you're intending on carrying kids or average-sized adults but not ideal if you're regularly loading the back up with six-plus footers.
 Something like a SEAT Leon Estate or Skoda Octavia Estate would be much better in that respect.

-For most people's needs we reckon the entry-level Puretech 130 petrol engine is the best choice in Allure trim.
-It might be the smallest engine but it doesn't need to be worked that hard to get you about, while it'll also be reasonably efficient.
+For most people's needs, we reckon the entry-level HYBRID 136 e-DSC6 model with petrol-electric hybrid power is the best choice in Allure trim.
+It might be the most modestt engine but it doesn't need to be worked that hard to get you about, while it'll also be reasonably efficient.
 Even with the extra 50kg or so the 308 SW is carrying over the hatchback, it'll rarely feel underpowered.

 If efficiency matters above all else, though, we'd be looking at one of the plug-in hybrid models.
 They're more expensive to buy or lease, but may make sense for private buyers because of the potential fuel savings on offer.
 It's worth doing the sums, though the extra power may be enough to justify it.
 Of course, fleet buyers will flock to the hybrids in their droves.

-Really, though, the 308 SW's key rivals are the estate versions of the Ford Focus, VW Golf and SEAT Leon, along with the Renault Megane Sport Tourer and Toyota Corolla Touring Sports.
+Really, though, the 308 SW's key rivals are the estate versions of the Ford Focus, VW Golf and SEAT Leon, along with the Skoda Octavia Estate and Toyota Corolla Touring Sports.
 There's also the Hyundai i30 Tourer which isn't as style-led but is more affordable, while the Kia Proceed is definitely style-led and offers more space than you might expect.
-The latest Vauxhall Astra Sports Tourer (which is closely related to the 308) is not yet in showrooms, however.
+The Vauxhall Astra Sports Tourer (which is closely related to the 308) should also be on your list of candidates.

 Comfort and design: Peugeot 308 SW interior

-"With a shapely dashboard and classy materials the new Peugeot 308 SW feels a cut above cheaper rivals.
-But the key improvement over the old model is the technology, which is cleverer but also more useable."
+"With a shapely dashboard and classy materials, the new Peugeot 308 SW feels a cut above cheaper rivals.
+There's also clever, easily usable technology."

 Step inside the 308 SW and you'll see why Peugeot wants to be considered as an 'upmarket mainstream' Stellantis brand.
 It all looks and feels a bit more Audi than Skoda inside, that's for sure.